Ranga-Auaha-Ako/canvas-report-tools/README.md

 # canvas-report-tools

-peer-grading.user.js: for peer review report; the reviewed scores/reviewer-names for each assignmet.
+breadcrumb.user.js: for adding breadcrumbs in Canvas pages. enabled when edit page in module. peer-grading.user.js: for peer review report; the reviewed scores/reviewer-names for each assignmet.

 quiz-answers.user.js: Canvas quiz essay answer submission download as excel file for quantext analysis ( quantext.co.nz )